chicio/chicio.github.io/_posts/2019-03-03-github-pages-progressive-web-app.md

 * they can work offline
 * they can use hardware capabilities and are they able to receive push notifications

-Soooo I started to think: "Whoah, I can modify my blog/website to become a PWA, so that I can explore this new technology and I can also have something that 'feels like an app' for my blog!!!".
+So I started to think: "Whoah, I can modify my blog/website to become a PWA, so that I can explore this new technology and I can also have something that 'feels like an app' for my blog!!!".
 So how is it possible to transform a site built with Jekyll and published on Github Pages in a basic PWA?
 In this post I will show you how I did it (and this article is part of the PWA described here).
 To create a basic PWA I need 3 things: